marklogic-community/grove-react-ui/GUIDE.markdown

 This project will eventually be accompanied by tutorials to help developers and architects learn to work with MarkLogic.

-## Learning to Customize and Extend Your Application
+## Learning to Customize and Extend Your Application<a name="developing-your-app"></a>

-If this repository works for you as-is, great.
+If this application works for you as-is, great.
 But odds are good that you will need to customize or extend it.
 This is a guide to learning how to do that.

 ### MarkLogic Configuration